RujwiDeshmukh/AirtribeBackendAssignment/README.md

 I solved this problem using following approach:-

-By traversing the stackoverflow questions page, I have created the array where I have all the questions link We now have total number of pages under each category so we can traverse each page and parse the questions.
+1.By traversing the stackoverflow questions page, I have created the array where I have all the questions link 2.We now have total number of pages under each category so we can traverse each page and parse the questions.
 Page number is selected using query parameter page prsent in url.
-On traversing each page we get question link, number of votes and number of answers.
+3.On traversing each page we get question link, number of votes and number of answers.
 After scraping ,the contents we store in our database which will be of type (key)url :(value), (key should be url as url will always be unique) count of number of times question appeared, number of votes, number of answers.
-When the script is terminated, all the questions which are stored in the database here databse used is mongodb is saved into a CSV File, evertime CSV file is created.
+4.When the script is terminated, all the questions which are stored in the database here databse used is mongodb and data is saved into a CSV File, evertime new CSV file is created.

 ## Concurrency Control